MarcusGastaldello/FRICOSIPY/README.rst

 University of FRIbourg variant of the COupled Snow and Ice Model in Python (FRICOSIPY) that specialises in detailed modelling of subsurface firn processes.
 Developed from COSIPY v1.4 (https://github.com/cryotools/cosipy).

+A comprehensive user guide for the FRICOSIPY model is available at https://fricosipy.readthedocs.io/en/latest/

 :Colle Gnifetti Paper:
     .. image:: https://img.shields.io/badge/Citation-TC%20paper-blue.svg